gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Visual Studio 2015 Support

-It is now possible to compile native application with the Visual C++ toolchain packaged with all version of Visual Studio 2015.
+It is now possible to compile native application with the Visual C++ toolchain packaged with all versions of Visual Studio 2015.
 With this release, Gradle will locate the [Universal C Runtime](https://msdn.microsoft.com/en-us/library/abx4dbyh.aspx) required by the Visual C++ toolchain.

 ## Promoted features